percona/pxb-docs/docs/yum-repo.md

 ## Install Percona XtraBackup from Percona `yum` repository

+To install Percona XtraBackup from Percona `yum` repository, do the following steps:
+{.power-number}

 1. Install the Percona yum repository by running the following command as the `root` user or with **sudo**:

     ```{.bash data-prompt="$"}